satyamnag/tutrtalk-local-voice-ai/README.md

 - `openai.LLM` → routes to Ollama
 - `groq.TTS` → routes to Kokoro
 - `silero.VAD` → for voice activity detection
+- `SentenceTransformer` → embeds documents and queries for RAG
+- `FAISS` → performs similarity search for knowledge retrieval

+The agent supports Retrieval-Augmented Generation (RAG) by loading documents from the `agent/docs` directory.
+These documents are embedded using the all-MiniLM-L6-v2 model and indexed using FAISS for fast similarity search.
+During conversations, relevant document snippets are automatically retrieved to enhance the agent's responses.

 All metrics from each component are logged for debugging.